 May 19-21, 2016 (Thursday-Saturday)

-Welcome to the 10th Anniversary of Chequamegon Bay Birding & Nature Festival -- a weekend of birding and nature activities on Wisconsin's south shore of Lake Superior at the peak of spring migration.
+10th Anniversary of Chequamegon Bay Birding & Nature Festival -- 3 days of birding and nature activities on Wisconsin's south shore of Lake Superior at the peak of spring migration.

 Birders and nature lovers of all skills and ages will find a wealth of choices at this year's festival.